georgexyz19/inkscapetutorial.org/content/posts/extension4_extension_workflow.md

 the SVG file itself.
 The second line get the Inkscape view center coordinates.
 The next four lines of code convert number unit from pixel to SVG internal default unit millimeter.
 For example, the `s_a` value is 100 px before the conversion, and the value is 26.45 mm after.
-In Inkscape 1 inch is 96 pixels, and 1 inch is 25.4 mm.
+In Inkscape 1 inch is 96 pixels, and 1 inch is also 25.4 mm.
 So the conversion is 100/96 in * 25.4 = 26.45 mm.

 The `effect` method calls `draw_tri_from_3_sides` function defined earlier in the